 I still have hopes that it may work out in the kitchen, but in the meantime, this room is officially without light.

 Once I take care of that minor detail (along with the rest of the finish work) there are a lot of other ideas that have been swimming around in my head (read: pinterest boards) for this space.

 Chief among them is the novel idea that I may one day own a couch…

-And then, I swear, I’m going to take a nap.
+I’ve got a lot to finish in here, and then, I swear, I’m going to take a nap.
 On my couch.
-In front of my not-fire.
 Or, you know, I may spend another eighteen hours with a floor sander finishing off this room instead…